Music of Uganda: Kadongo Kamu

 Herman Basudde was a very popular kadongo kamu musician in the 1980s and 1990s.
 So was Bernard Kabanda.
 Dan Mugula is one of the few surviving pioneers of the genre.
-Fred Sebatta and Paulo Kafeero made their mark in the 1990s.
+Fred Ssebatta and Paulo Kafeero made their mark in the 1990s.
 Today, the genre is marginalized in favor of more recent styles of music.
 But because the music is loved by cultural loyalists in the buganda region, it is certain that there will always be an audience for kadongo kamu.

-Uganda's Top 50 Songs Since 1990

-Uganda has had many artists who have been on top of their game with either one or two big songs.
-According to DJ Erycom, one of Uganda's popular veteran DJs and digital music promoter of this generation, below are the biggest Ugandan songs that crossed borders and topped charts.
-These songs still sound fresh whenever you listen to them: